yuhsuanko/Multi-Agent_Customer_Service_System_with_A2A_and_MCP/README.md

 - Support for additional MCP tools (email, notifications, etc.)
 - Web interface for customer interactions
 - Advanced routing based on customer tier/premium status

----

-## License

-This project is created for educational purposes as part of the Applied Generative AI course assignment.

----

-## Contact

-For questions or issues, please refer to the course materials or reach out to the course instructor.